 Likewise, the American Society of International Law (ASIL) has a number of Interest Groups and Networks that you can join at a student rate.
 Even without joining, the coordinators and chairs are listed on the ASIL web site - you can contact these people to immediately start building your network.
 In addition, the International Bar Association (IBA) has recently opened its membership to law students.
 More information is available on the IBA website.

-The Law School hosts numerous speakers and panels relating to international law throughout the year.
+Carey Law hosts numerous speakers and panels relating to international law throughout the year.
 These programs offer excellent opportunities to meet people doing work that interests you.
 You can also think about attending conferences, lectures and other programs dealing with international work beyond the Penn campus.
 The International Law Society at American University Washington College of Law sponsors an International Career Forum each fall.
-University of Pennsylvania Carey Law School students can participate in this forum.
+Carey Law students can participate in this forum.
 The program features panels speaking about strategies, as wells as discussions of different areas of public international law.